Kegel (Pelvic Floor) Exercises, Erectile Dysfunction and Libido

 To achieve best results, it is preferable to focus on tightening only the pelvic floor muscles and to try to isolate the contractions of these.
 If one flexes the muscles in the abdomen, thighs or buttocks, the training will normally become less effective.

 The beauty of Kegel exercises is that they don’t require any equipment and can be done anywhere, basically anytime.
 They can be done in the office, on the bus, in bed, at dinner, or anywhere one may fancy.
 Chances are that nobody would ever know what you are doing (unless you are making funny faces).
+To learn more about Kegel exercises at PEGym, please go here.

 In addition to Kegel exercises, there is something called reverse Kegel exercises.
 These exercises also increase the strength of the pelvic floor muscles.
 The best way to describe how to do these exercises is probably also via urinating.
 Instead of cutting off the flow of urine, if one instead pushing out the urine faster, one is doing reverse Kegel exercises.